 The successful completion of Part-1 of the CARE by an Applicant is required in order to qualify for admission to membership in the Institute, to use the Chartered Professional Accountant designation and CPA initials in Ontario, and to hold out to be or to offer services as a Chartered Professional Accountant in Ontario.

-Intending to Practise Public Accounting Following Admission to Membership in the Ontario Institute?
+Intending to Practise Public Accounting Following Admission to Membership with CPA Ontario?

-Anyone who intends to practise public accounting following admission to membership in the Institute is required to have a licence issued by the Institute if he or she is the lead engagement person responsible for signing a statement or report when:
+Anyone who intends to practise public accounting following admission to membership with CPA Ontario is required to have a licence issued by CPA Ontario if he or she is the lead engagement person responsible for signing a statement or report when:

 Please note that a member of an engagement team, including the quality control reviewer or other expert, does not require a public accounting licence.